redpanda-data/connect/resources/docs/processors/list.md

 E.g. ZMQ => Benthos(multi to blob) => Kafka => Benthos(blob to multi)

+## `noop`

+Noop is a no-op processor that does nothing, the message passes through unchanged.

 ## `sample`

 Passes on a percentage of messages, either randomly or sequentially, and drops